albertodvp/nix-from-zero-to-something/README.md

 ## Functions

    Functions are defined using a colon.
-The syntax is `argument: body`:
+The syntax is `argument: body`

    ```nix
    x: x + 1  # A function that takes x and returns x + 1
    ```

-   Functions can also take attribute sets as arguments:
+   Functions can also take attribute sets as arguments

    ```nix
    { a, b }: a + b  # A function that takes an attrset with 'a' and 'b' keys